Whole Azerbaijan: History

 The idea of "Whole Azerbaijan" was formulated by Piruz Dilanchi in 1991 and defined in 1992 by Azerbaijani president Abulfaz Elchibey (s.
 1992-93).
 In 1991, Dilanchi founded the SANLM nationalist organization and in 1997 Elchibey founded the "Whole Azerbaijan Union" (Bütöv Azərbaycan Birliyi) organization.
 Elchibey published his book on the idea, Bütöv Azərbaycan yolunda, in Turkey in 1998.
 It claimed that the borders of Azerbaijan should extend from Derbent to the Persian Gulf.
 Elchibey claimed that this was a territory of Azerbaijani historical ethnic presence.
 He proposed that Azerbaijan had right to rule it, under a proposed system of governance called "United Azerbaijani Lands" (Birləşmiş Azərbaycan Yurdları).
-After his death in 2002, it was published postmortem.
+It was published posthumously in 2002.
 He opposed the idea of a separate and independent South Azerbaijan.
-Elchibey's ultimate goal was to unite the newly independent Republic of Azerbaijan with the Azerbaijan region under Iranian rule(in his words, South Azerbaijan) and then unite with Turkey to establish a "Turk" federation.
+Elchibey's ultimate goal was to unite the newly independent Republic of Azerbaijan with the Azerbaijan region under Iranian rule (in his words, South Azerbaijan) and then unite with Turkey to establish a "Turk" federation.

 Azerbaijani historiography portrays the early to mid 1800s as the "ideal" and "normative" situation with Azeri sovereignty over Karabakh and Southern Azerbaijan (Iran), despite that a "united Azerbaijan" was never, in fact, independent but always part of the Iranian empires.
 The concept of Whole Azerbaijan has been Azerbaijani state policy since the September 2022 Armenia–Azerbaijan clashes.